How to Deliver Engaging Training for Both Hard and Soft Skills

 Soft skills can be harder to teach as well as being harder to measure.
 Things like communication, working in a team, problem-solving, time management, and leadership all come under this umbrella.

-Ideally – in life as well as business – you want a good mix of hard and soft skills.
+Ideally – in life as well as business – you want an engaging training for both hard and soft skills.
 They work in harmony, so it makes sense to be able to deliver them with just the one approach.
 And it makes for a lot less work for the trainer!
-But what does this mean for engagement?
+But what does this mean for learner engagement?
 How do you keep people engaged without having to adapt your training depending on whether you are teaching hard or soft skills?

 Interactive learning helps a lot with engagement.
 Making learning interactive means that trainees must engage with a process.
 It makes sense that participants will naturally have to pay more attention if they need to do something than if they were listening to the same information and just passively receiving it.
 The Research Institute of America found that “e-learning boosts retention rates by 25 to 60%, compared to retention rates of 8 to 10% with traditional training”.
 So, interactive learning tools should be used whenever appropriate.